bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 ### Prefixing the Named Route Helpers

-You can use the `:as` option to prefix the named route helpers that Rails generates for a route.
+You can use the `:as` option to prefix the named route helpers that Quails generates for a route.
 Use this option to prevent name collisions between routes using a path scope.
 For example:

 ```ruby
 scope 'admin' do